ihzhang/Municipal-Boundary-Changes/README.md

 using a 400-meter buffer
 3. THREE (type = .R file) contains code used to identify annexing blocks and merges demographic data from ONE and TWO.
 This is done to have all demographic data for places that annexed betweeen 2000-2010; which blocks they annexed and their demographic data; which blocks they could have annexed and their demographic data
 4. FOUR.
 Analysis (type = .R file) contains code used to generate model estimates, plots, and descriptives
+5. Census cleaning contains code to generate plots describing demographic changes used in the paper

 Please note that you will have to change your working directory in each of these files depending on where you download your files to from the data repository.